 'Global Corruption' represents the author's accumulated experience working extensively in the developing world, co-founding TI and developing strategies to combat governmental and corporate indifference to corruption issues in both the developed world and developign world.

-Global poverty and huge inequalities continue to be sustained by corruption
+Why global poverty and huge inequality continue to be sustained by corruption

-Organised crime is a critical driver of corruption from the EU to China and Mexico, and has powerful links to formal politics
+How organised crime is a critical driver of corruption from the EU to China and Mexico, and has powerful links to formal politics